 Prout's work was considered to be exceptional, he depicted Gothic architecture with great precision.
 He was also able to show the mood of the buildings contrasted with highlights of figures which, for a generation, was widely copied.
 This was mainly due to Ruskin's report on him in Modern Painters, which described Prout as a substantial and sunny colourist.

-Prout was ill continually, however, he finished work on Wiltshire, Essex and Cambridgeshire for John Britton.
+Prout was ill continually, however, he still managed to finish work on Wiltshire, Essex and Cambridgeshire for John Britton.
 It wasn't until 1819, after he became a member of the Old Watecolour Society (OWS), that prout first travelled to the Continent visiting France.
 He then went on to travel widely in Europe visiting Bavaria, Italy, The Rhine and Belgium in 1824.
 His last tour was to Normandy in 1846 after which, he became extremely ill and was unable to work from that time until his death in February 1852.

 THIS IS A

-LIST OF THE MAPS AND PRINTS.
+LIST OF THE VIEWS.

 Click any underlined text to view the scanned image.